 Santha Payne BA, BACP Accredited.

-I have worked successfully with individuals who suffer from anxiety.
+I have worked successfully with individuals who suffer from anxiety since 2000.
 This may manifest in the form of panic attacks or Generalised Anxiety Disorder.
 I work with people to learn to recognise their triggers and how to manage high and disturbing levels of anxiety in order for them to return the control in their life and to feel calm and happy once more within themselves.
 I have many clients sent specifically to me with this issue from major healthcare providers such as AXA PP Helathcare and BUPA.
 I offer different strategies and interventions according to the individual's needs which ranges from cognitive forms of therapy to more humanistic and experiential including mindfulness and body awareness.

 I also have substantial experience of working with Depression and Relationship Breakdown.
 I support individuals going through divorce and relationship breakups which may include elements of domestic violence or emotional abuse.
 I have worked with many women to support them through the exploration of the impact such relationships have had on their emotional wellbeing and their children.
 I aim to empower women to return to their lives feeling confident and in control of their lives and allow them to move past feeling ashamed or traumatised about often difficult to speak about issues brought about within an abusive relationship.